 If you really like straws they make a number of reusable options.
 They have glass, bamboo, silicone, and stainless steel.
-Some bend, some twirl, and some stand up straight - there's a reusable straw for most everyone.
+Some bend, some twirl, and some are wide enough for boba - there's a reusable straw for most everyone.

 My favorite reusable straws are glass straws!